SoftwareBrothers/adminjs-dev/docs-src/tutorials/05-actions.md

 ### Action handler

-Each action has an {@link ActionHandler} function.
+Each action has an {@link BaseAction.handler} function.
 This function is executed every time the action is invoked.

-Handler is an async fuction returning Promise which can either resolves to HTML string or to the redirect response.
+Handler is an `async` fuction returning `Promise` which resolves to an JSON API response.

 This is how Edit action is defined: